 ON THIS PAGE: You will read about the scientific research being done now to learn more about rhabdomyosarcoma and how to treat it.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 Doctors are working to learn more about rhabdomyosarcoma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current rhabdomyosarcoma treatments in order to improve patients’ comfort and quality of life.
 For children with rhabdomyosarcoma at a low risk of recurrence, research is focused on decreasing the side effects of treatment by decreasing the total dose of chemotherapy, limiting radiation therapy, and decreasing the total length of time in treatment.

 Higher-risk rhabdomyosarcoma.
 For children with higher risk or later stage disease, research is aimed at improving treatment outcome.
-An intermediate-risk study, started in 2006 and recently completed, tests whether the combination of irinotecan/vincristine, added to VAC chemotherapy, improves outcome.
+An intermediate-risk study, started in 2006 and recently completed (mid-2013), tested whether the combination of irinotecan/vincristine, added to VAC chemotherapy, improves outcome.
 This study also tested whether the early use of local radiation therapy could decrease local recurrences.
 Results are now being analyzed.
 A new European study is testing whether the addition of doxorubicin will improve survival.